RomanKyklin/algorithms-and-data-structures-JS-TS/README.md

 # Most known Algorithms and Data Structures implementation with TypeScript.
-All Algorithms and Data Structures have tests.
-List of implemented algs and ds below.
+All code is covered with tests.
+List of implemented items below.
 **Algorithms List:**
 * Bubble Sort